PDF: File format

-Furthermore, there may be comments, introduced with the percent sign (%).
-Comments may contain 8-bit characters.
+Comments using 8-bit characters prefixed with the percent sign (%) may be inserted.

 Objects may be either direct (embedded in another object) or indirect.
 Indirect objects are numbered with an object number and a generation number and defined between the obj and endobj keywords if residing in the document root.
 Beginning with PDF version 1.5, indirect objects (except other streams) may also be located in special streams known as object streams (marked /Type /ObjStm).
 This technique enables non-stream objects to have standard stream filters applied to them, reduces the size of files that have large numbers of small indirect objects and is especially useful for Tagged PDF.
 Object streams do not support specifying an object's generation number (other than 0).